BenjaminBenetti/win-kvm/doc/windows-postinstall-setup.md

 ### Optional
 - `dotnet-dev-setup.ps1` - Installs all the tools you will need for dotnet development.
 Including `vscode` for remote tunneling.
+- `docker-setup.ps1` - Installs docker desktop.
+This will allow you to run docker containers on your Windows VM.

 ## Switch to local account
 To make the windows VM more durable.
 You might want to switch to a local account.
 Using a local account will bypass